What do meteorites look like?

 Other Defining Characteristics

 Also – shock veins.
-When asteroids collide with each other in space, they can do so at thousands of miles per hour.
+When asteroids collide with each other in space, they usually do so at thousands of miles per hour.
 Some become truly broken up and brecciated, while others get only a few thin, usually black, veins of melt.
 Here are some examples:

 Not all meteorites have these, but they can be a good indicator.
 Some terrestrial rocks can look similar, but they’re not too common.
+Terrestial volcanic breccias and fault breccias do exist, though.
+They’re one of the more common meteor-wrongs I get sent pictures of, because they grossly resemble Lunar meteorites.

-Iron and stony-iron meteorites are very rare, but are easy to recognize.
+Iron and stony-iron meteorites are very rare, but are relatively easy to recognize.
 These classes make up ~2% of meteorites, and they are mostly metallic.

 But be careful — many terrestrial rocks also contain (magnetic) iron, and people have been concentrating iron to make tools (and thus, slag), for thousands of years.
 Most iron-bearing, magnetic rocks on Earth are from Earth.

-Knowing what meteorites look like is only half of the battle.
-If you want to find a meteorite, a general understanding of geology is extremely helpful.
+Knowing what meteorites look like is really only half of the battle.
+If you want to find a meteorite, a general understanding of geology is very helpful.
 If you learn as much as you can about different rocks and how they form, you will be much better equipped to identify rocks (and meteorites) in the field.

 Common Meteor-Wrongs